Social Security Number (SSN)

 To apply for a SSN, visit the Social Security Administration website.

 Need a SSN replacement card?
 The Social Security Administration introduced the expansion of online services for residents of Texas available through its my Social Security portal at www.socialsecurity.gov/myaccount.
-Residents of Texas can use the portal for many replacement Social Security number (SSN) card requests.
-This will allow you to replace your SSN card from the comfort of your home or office, without the need to travel to a Social Security office.
+Residents of Texas can use the portal for many replacement SSN card requests and some other Social Security services.

-• applied for and been denied a SSN due to ineligibility
+• Applied for and were denied a SSN due to ineligibility.

 Providing a false statement in connection with this affidavit will result in the cancellation of the driver license or ID card and may result in criminal charges.
 An affidavit is not acceptable for the issuance of a CDL.